LUBLIN FILM FESTIVAL 2019 TERMS AND REGULATIONS

 c) a photo of the director(s) in .jpg format (300dpi);

-A film poster in .jpg or .pdf format is not obligatory, but if the applicant sends it to the Organisers, the poster may be exhibited at the Centre for Culture in Lublin during the Festival.
+A film poster in .jpg or .pdf format is not obligatory, but if the applicant sends it to the Organisers (A3 size, resolution 300dpi), the poster may be exhibited at the Centre for Culture in Lublin during the Festival.

-In the case of entering a film or films via FilmFreeway, it is acceptable to send the download link for additional materials via e-mail to: firstname.lastname@example.org.
+In case of technical problems with the submission of obligatory attachments along with the application through the FilmFreeway platform, it is permissible to send them via e-mail to: email@example.com.
 The e-mail’s subject must include the film’s title and the director’s name.

 15. A copy of the film must be uploaded to a streaming server and available to watch at least until the applicant has been informed of the selection results.
 Films on DVD, Blu-ray, or any other kind of physical media will not be accepted for the selection process.